Rex--/gomap/README.md

 --------
   * help       - Prints all commands, or a specific command's help.
   * exit/quit  - Stops gomap.
   * function   - If no args, then it prints out all functions in you project.
                   Else it print all the instances of the function.
   * file       - If no args, prints out all the files in the project.
                   Else it prints all the functions in the file.
+  * stat       - Gives the stats for the current project.
+Includes lots of random stuff :) (4 things)